 State-of-the-art technologies like artificial intelligence and blockchain technology are driving major transitions in the corporate world helping businesses scale new heights.
 These technologies are leading to major transformations in the ways how businesses have operated traditionally.
 Undoubtedly, these changes are for the better and offer a broad scope of scalability.
 However, these technologies need to be used within ethical limits to negate the scope of their inappropriate and unchecked usage.
+This is where misuse of technology in the workplace becomes an ethical issue in the corporate world.
+But before delving into the details, it is essential to understand the forms in which technological misuse can occur in the workplace.

 To elaborate, technological integrations also raise several concerns.
 Threats like loss of productivity, breach of privacy concerns, biases of AI, widespread fake information, and unchecked use of business technologies are some ethical issues that need to be addressed.
 In addition, consumers all around the globe nowadays are concerned about their privacy because of easier access to their private information because of technological advancements.